Why we collect and use personal data

 Where you used our services at some point in time, but there has been no contact for 2 years, we will then archive your data.
 We will delete no later than 6 years after the end of the last service, unless otherwise stated in a contract with us, or we are under a legal obligation to extend this period.
 Where we change our retention periods you will be informed, and at least given the criteria for these changed retention periods.
-For example, a change in Revenue or tax law may take place with retention periods at the discretion of others.
+For example, a change in Revenue or tax law may take place that will dictate corresponding changes in our retention periods.

 GDPR Xpert is committed to protecting your personal data and operates and uses appropriate technical and physical measures to protect your data.
 These measures are in place to protect your data from loss or alteration, accidental or unlawful destruction, and from any unauthorised disclosure or access.
 Data will only be stored on mobile devices that are encrypted.
 The effectiveness of technical and physical measures is regularly tested and assessed.

 At the time the data is collected from you, you must be made aware of the existence of the following rights:

 Right of Access: You have the right to request a copy of your data and confirmation whether data concerning you is being processed;

 Right to Rectification: you have the right to have any inaccurate data corrected and any incomplete information made complete;